2025-environmental-bioinformatics/Lab-Unix/README.md

 	An **absolute path** gives the *full address* of a file or folder, starting from the root `/`.

-	For me, the absolute path to the file `lion.out` which is inside `data` is:
+Let's read the file the file `lion.out` which is inside `data\` using the command `less` and the absolute path.
+You need to adjust the username, for me it is:

 	```bash
 	less /proj/omics/env-bio/2025/users/mpachiadaki/unix-folders-master/data/lion.out